California Racial Justice Act

 Engage an Expert (If Statistical Claim)

 For Type 3 and Type 4 claims, you will likely need a statistical expert.
+Browse our Expert Directory to find qualified statisticians and criminologists.
 Use the Expert Declaration Template and Statistical Analysis Framework (both downloadable).
 The expert should:

 - Run regression analysis controlling for legally relevant factors